2017: How Caterers and Food Service Organisations can take part

 Working with Schools – your customers of the future.

 In addition to the commercial reasons for taking part in British Food Fortnight, we invite you to use the national celebration as an opportunity to be proactive in educating young people about British food.
 Schools are being invited to take part in the initiative and so will be looking for partnerships.
-Visit the schools page for information about this year's schools competition.

 Why not also: